wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 3.That's it.
 You're ready to go!

 == Changelog ==
+= 4.2.11 =
+* Fixed screenshots.
+* Fixed broken links.
+* Added the language files again (this should fix the language issue).

 = 4.2.10 =
 * Changed blog address to <a target="_blank" href="http://mpswp.wordpress.com/">mpswp.wordpress.com</a>
 * Uploaded version 4.2.10 on <a target="_blank" href="https://github.com/Websiteguy/disable-updates-manager">GitHub</a>.